bmlt-enabled/nacc/readme.txt

 7. You can specify whether or not the "special" tags are shown, like so: `<!-- NACC(`THEME`,`LANG`,`LAYOUT`,`SPECIAL`) -->`, where `SPECIAL` is `true` or `false`.

 == Changelog ==

+Version 3.1.4- January 20, 2020
+	Added CSS to center align the legend by default.

 Version 3.1.3- November 5, 2019
 	Fixed a bug in shortcode setup.